 UT Austin is one of the top universities in terms of Study Abroad.
 With more than 3,000 students studying abroad each year, its 400 programs in 80 countries provide a broad range of options.
-Faculty in the Department of Art and Art History lead two of those programs.
+Two of those programs are led by faculty in the Department of Art and Art History.

 Learning Tuscany: Art and Culture in Central Italy